$430,000.00 in Sales Expected for Autolus Therapeutics plc (NASDAQ:AUTL) This Quarter

-Brokerages expect that Autolus Therapeutics plc (NASDAQ:AUTL) will post sales of $430,000.00 for the current quarter, according to Zacks.
-Four analysts have made estimates for Autolus Therapeutics’ earnings, with estimates ranging from $300,000.00 to $680,000.00.
-Autolus Therapeutics posted sales of $310,000.00 during the same quarter last year, which suggests a positive year over year growth rate of 38.7%.
-The business is expected to issue its next quarterly earnings results on Tuesday, March 2nd.
+Equities research analysts expect that Autolus Therapeutics plc (NASDAQ:AUTL) will post sales of $430,000.00 for the current quarter, according to Zacks Investment Research.
+Four analysts have provided estimates for Autolus Therapeutics’ earnings.
+The highest sales estimate is $680,000.00 and the lowest is $300,000.00.
+Autolus Therapeutics reported sales of $310,000.00 in the same quarter last year, which indicates a positive year-over-year growth rate of 38.7%.
+The company is scheduled to issue its next quarterly earnings results on Tuesday, March 2nd.

-On average, analysts expect that Autolus Therapeutics will report full-year sales of $1.58 million for the current year, with estimates ranging from $1.31 million to $1.99 million.
-For the next financial year, analysts forecast that the business will post sales of $1.86 million, with estimates ranging from $1.00 million to $3.13 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow Autolus Therapeutics.
+According to Zacks, analysts expect that Autolus Therapeutics will report full-year sales of $1.58 million for the current year, with estimates ranging from $1.31 million to $1.99 million.
+For the next year, analysts forecast that the business will report sales of $1.86 million, with estimates ranging from $1.00 million to $3.13 million.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Autolus Therapeutics.

-Autolus Therapeutics (NASDAQ:AUTL) last issued its quarterly earnings results on Tuesday, November 10th.
-The company reported ($0.72) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.71) by ($0.01).
-Autolus Therapeutics had a negative return on equity of 54.01% and a negative net margin of 8,652.90%.
-The business had revenue of $0.68 million for the quarter, compared to analysts’ expectations of $0.31 million.
+Autolus Therapeutics (NASDAQ:AUTL) last released its quarterly earnings results on Tuesday, November 10th.
+The company reported ($0.72) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.71) by ($0.01).
+The firm had revenue of $0.68 million for the quarter, compared to analyst estimates of $0.31 million.
+Autolus Therapeutics had a negative net margin of 8,652.90% and a negative return on equity of 54.01%.

-A number of institutional investors have recently bought and sold shares of the business.
-JPMorgan Chase & Co. grew its position in Autolus Therapeutics by 26.9% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 178,634 shares of the company’s stock worth $2,144,000 after purchasing an additional 37,879 shares in the last quarter.
-Opaleye Management Inc. purchased a new position in Autolus Therapeutics during the 2nd quarter worth approximately $962,000.
-California Public Employees Retirement System grew its position in Autolus Therapeutics by 3.2% during the 3rd quarter.
-California Public Employees Retirement System now owns 41,500 shares of the company’s stock worth $483,000 after purchasing an additional 1,300 shares in the last quarter.
-New York State Common Retirement Fund grew its position in Autolus Therapeutics by 25.4% during the 3rd quarter.
-New York State Common Retirement Fund now owns 35,023 shares of the company’s stock worth $408,000 after purchasing an additional 7,100 shares in the last quarter.
-Finally, State Street Corp grew its position in Autolus Therapeutics by 115.4% during the 3rd quarter.
-State Street Corp now owns 24,267 shares of the company’s stock worth $282,000 after purchasing an additional 12,999 shares in the last quarter.
-Hedge funds and other institutional investors own 22.86% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+UBS Group AG lifted its holdings in Autolus Therapeutics by 51.5% in the 2nd quarter.
+UBS Group AG now owns 4,898 shares of the company’s stock valued at $79,000 after purchasing an additional 1,665 shares in the last quarter.
+Aperio Group LLC purchased a new position in Autolus Therapeutics in the 3rd quarter valued at about $132,000.
+Jane Street Group LLC purchased a new position in Autolus Therapeutics in the 2nd quarter valued at about $218,000.
+State Street Corp lifted its holdings in Autolus Therapeutics by 115.4% in the 3rd quarter.
+State Street Corp now owns 24,267 shares of the company’s stock valued at $282,000 after purchasing an additional 12,999 shares in the last quarter.
+Finally, New York State Common Retirement Fund lifted its holdings in Autolus Therapeutics by 25.4% in the 3rd quarter.
+New York State Common Retirement Fund now owns 35,023 shares of the company’s stock valued at $408,000 after purchasing an additional 7,100 shares in the last quarter.
+22.86% of the stock is currently owned by institutional investors.

 Autolus Therapeutics plc, a clinical-stage biopharmaceutical company, develops T cell therapies for the treatment of hematological malignancies and solid tumors.
 The company is developing AUTO1 and AUTO3 for B cell malignancies; AUTO2 for the treatment of multiple myeloma; AUTO4 and AUTO 5 for T cell lymphoma; and AUTO6 and AUTO7 to treat solid tumors.